franciscopantojag/serenity-bdd-saucedemo/README.md

     mvn clean verify

-## Use Gradle

-Open a command window and run:

-    gradlew test

 ## Viewing the reports

 Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!

-## Tailoring the project to your needs